 It was painfully long hours and scant pay, but the connection to the community was priceless.
 You were more recognizable than the town’s mayor because you were apart of their lives and their kids lives.
 Daily.

 When Darren left in 2003, community storytelling was embedded in his DNA.

-Together they had helped shepherd Metro Calgary to its peak; the highest-ever readership, revenue and a coveted National Newspaper Award nomination – the first and only ever such nomination in the brand’s history.
+Darren helped shepherd Metro Calgary to its peak; the highest-ever readership, revenue and a coveted National Newspaper Award nomination – the first and only ever such nomination in the brand’s history.
 All built on the foundation of journalism focused on community stories no one was telling – it’s a philosophy we call FiBU: (Fi)-rst, (B)est, (U)nique.

 Most Calgary news media has seen the chopping block numerous times over the past decade.
 Each time there are cuts it pulls the coverage further away from the people it serves and focuses on high-level content that’s void of community connection.

 There’s a gap in strong community news reporting.
 Maybe more so than ever.
 People yearn to reconnect with their neighbourhoods and each other to build a better city.